 I used a Jigsaw Puzzle ("an impossible puzzle") to review first quarter vocabulary with my students.
 (They got through El amigo simpático--if you are following my curriculum map, use this puzzle after you've finished that story to ensure that your students know all of the terms.
 Click here to download the puzzle--free!

 Get your students' attention with the name of this quick version of BINGO!
 OVERVIEW: Turn a reading into a competitive game with this twist on traditional BINGO.
 I learned this activity from Kristin Duncan, who re-posted it on her blog after reading a post by Andrea (surname?) on the MoreTPRS listserv in March 2013.
-PREPARATION: … Continue reading “Strip” Bingo
+If … Continue reading “Strip” Bingo

 Great Minds Think Alike!
 And how ironic...I guess I wasn't the only one thinking of games late last week!!